reecursion/MegaBytes/README.md

- Working prototype for the E-Commerce platform designed for D2C Design Heist
+ Working Frontend prototype for the E-Commerce platform designed for D2C Design Heist